whatamesss/photofind/README.md

 echo "sci-ml/transformers torch" >> /etc/portage/package.use/photofind
 echo "sci-ml/huggingface_hub torch" >> /etc/portage/package.use/photofind

+If you have jdupes insatlled for de-duplication, add a jdupes USE flag to photofind: echo "media-gfx/photofind jdupes" >> /etc/portage/package.use/photofind

 If you have an NVIDIA graphics card with CUDA capability, enable the `cuda` flag to the backend.